athensresearch/athens/doc/adr/backend.md

 Compared to (2), (3) would let clients have a faster first start, and potentially store less data locally.

+If clients can do (1), they should also be able to do (2) without too many changes.
+If they can keep their state in-memory and apply updates from server on top, the difference is just persisting that in-memory state on client shutdown and requesting new changes since shutdown from the server on next client start.

 ### Decision reversibility

 TODO: the less we have to change Athens to fit a particular backend, the better;